 This quick and comprehensive guide includes everything human resources professionals need to know about payroll—including how to decide which payroll schedule is best for your company, setting up automatic payments for employees, and whether to outsource payroll or manage it in house.
 Check out the payroll glossary at the end.

-HR professionals know payroll is complicated.
-If everything goes perfectly, no one notices—but if you make just one error, you could lose your job or even get sued.
+HR pros know payroll is complicated.
+If everything goes perfectly, no one notices—but if you make one error, the consequences can be costly.

 Why is payroll so complicated in the first place?
-Have you ever wondered why can’t you can’t just cut employees a check every two weeks?
-Modern payroll as we know it today dates back to the 1940s, and the answer has to do with tax withholding.
-Here’s what you need to know!
+Have you ever wondered why you can’t just cut employees a check every two weeks?
+From the history behind payroll to how to select the right pay schedule for your team, here are all the payroll basics that HR needs to know.

 A Quick History of Employer Withholding

 Employers can’t simply write checks to employees because of employer income tax withholding.